Blockade of Wonsan: North Korean air attack

-On October 21 Lewis was furnishing gunfire support for two Republic of Korea minesweepers operating in Wonsan Harbor which were taken under fire by enemy guns.
-Lewis moved in to assist, returning gunfire and making smoke to obscure the minesweepers.
+On October 21 Lewis was furnishing gunfire support for two Republic of Korea minesweepers operating in Wonsan Harbor when they came under fire by enemy guns.
+Lewis moved in to assist, returning gunfire and deploying smoke to obscure the minesweepers.
 She was hit by two 75 mm shells.
 One landed topside and caused minor damage and slightly injured one man.
-The other pierced the hull plating of fireroom number one, not detonating but causing a steam explosion which instantly killed six men and mortally injured a seventh.
-Lewis continued without assistance to return gunfire and to make smoke.
+The other pierced the hull plating of fireroom number one.
+The round did not detonate, but it caused a steam explosion which instantly killed six men and mortally injured a seventh.
+Lewis continued without assistance to return gunfire and to deploy smoke.
 She then disengaged and made emergency repairs in Japan.
 Memorial services for the men who were killed in action were held on board on October 27.

 On November 25, Thompson found herself in action, this time against enemy aircraft.
 Jets dropped six to eight explosives over the American ship, the closest landing 300 yd away.
-The aircraft were heard by the Thompson's lookout but radar showed nothing.
-USS Merganser was fired upon by guns at the mouth of the Namchongang River on December 6, William Seiverling replied with 101 rounds, and was herself taken under fire by guns on Kalmagak.
-Fifty-six additional shells were then sent in that direction.
+The aircraft were heard by the Thompson's lookout but her radar showed nothing.
+When USS Merganser was fired upon by guns at the mouth of the Namchongang River on December 6, William Seiverling replied with 101 rounds.
+Seiverling was herself taken under fire by guns on Kalmagak.

 On the following day, Merganser received thirty more rounds of 75-millimeter fire from Kalmagak but she was not damaged.
 USS Shields, USS William Seiverling and UN minesweepers were fired upon by approximately seventy-five rounds on December 11.
 The small minesweepers were forced to slip their gear and use smoke pots to help cover themselves.
 That same day, USS Waxbill and USS Marshall collided west of Yo-do, Waxbill sustained topside damage to hull fittings but was still operational and otherwise unharmed.